nus-cs2103-AY2324S2/ip/docs/README.md

 Expected Output: Nice!
 I've added a tag to this:
                 [T][ ] Submit project # Hard

+### Filtering your Tasks

+## Finding a Task
+To find a task in the list, we can just use the 'Find' Command.

+Example input: find meeting

+Expected Output: Here are the matching tasks in your list
+                1. [E][ ] project meeting (from: Dec 2 2019 1800 to Dec 2 2019 2000)

 ### Listing all the availble task
 Eve provides the ability to unmark a task as done using the 'List' command